 Plus, crockpot chicken kale soup is a snap to make.
 Simply put everything in the slow cooker, turn it on, and forget about it.
 It’ll be ready when dinner time rolls around.

 Easy to make, with lots of healthy protein, white beans, and good-for-you veggies … what’s the catch, you might ask.
 No catch, just plain good cooking.

 Pile everything into your slow cooker and let it work its magic!
 Shortly before serving the soup, remove the chicken breasts to a plate, cool slightly and shred the meat.
 Put it back into the slow cooker and mix it in.
 Add a splash of red wine vinegar for a touch of acidity to brighten the flavor.

 Keep reading for the printable recipe card below.
-It has full directions and nutrition information.
+It has complete instructions, measurements, and nutrition information.

 What You’ll Need

 - Boneless skinless chicken breasts (use thighs if you prefer)

 - Kale – lots of it, 6 cups!
 So good for you.

 - Carrots, celery, onion, garlic – These aromatics add lots of great flavor.

 - Canned cannellini beans – or any other white beans